antoniwan/SoundCraft/METADATA/Pasion.md

 "Gafas rojas, Peach en la pista,
 Mia bailando, ¡nadie la despista!"

 The track was created in just 10 minutes, showcasing the creative energy of the moment.
+The inspiration came from watching my daughter play with her Princess Peach doll while wearing red sunglasses, dancing along to the beat-making process.
+This spontaneous family moment perfectly captures the joy and creativity of making music together.

 ## Production Notes